 Analytics (2 tools) — get_experiment_statistics, plus project-wide experiment and infrastructure statistics, resiliency score distributions, and run status breakdowns.

 Installation via go install, make build, or Docker container.
 Requires Go 1.21+, access to a LitmusChaos 3.x Chaos Center, and valid project credentials with access token.
 The official documentation at docs.litmuschaos.io includes a dedicated MCP server section.
-This is the most complete chaos engineering MCP server — it covers the full experiment lifecycle from fault discovery through execution tracking and resilience scoring, all backed by a CNCF project with 8,700+ stars on the main repo.
+This remains the most complete dedicated chaos engineering MCP server — it covers the full experiment lifecycle from fault discovery through execution tracking and resilience scoring.
+However, the repository has been dormant since November 2025 with no new commits, which is a concern for long-term maintenance.

 Chaos Mesh

-ernestolee13/chaos-mesh-mcp (1 star, Python, MIT, 10 commits, December 2025) is a community MCP server for Chaos Mesh, the CNCF-incubating chaos engineering platform.
+ernestolee13/chaos-mesh-mcp (2 stars, Python, MIT, 10 commits, December 2025) is a community MCP server for Chaos Mesh, the CNCF-incubating chaos engineering platform.
 Thirty-three tools organized across 7 chaos types plus management:

 NetworkChaos (4 tools) — delay, packet loss, network partition, corruption.
 Simulate degraded network conditions between services or pods.